This article is part of a larger series on Small Business Websites.

 Downloading a large library of stock images for a low price

-Free images for bloggers—especially food and lifestyle bloggers
+Getting free images for bloggers—especially food and lifestyle bloggers

 Finding free graphics and vector illustrations

-Free animated stock images, stock footage, audio clips
+Finding free animated stock images, stock footage, audio clips

 Best for: Advanced searches to find a specific type of free image or video

-|2.3 million+ images, graphics, and videos||You can’t search for a mix of media types at once|
+|2.3 million+ images, graphics, and videos||Can’t search for a mix of media types at once|

 |Advanced search and filter features||Sponsored images get top billing|

-If you’re just starting to create your small business website, consider finding images you need at Pixabay.
-It provides more than 2.3 million free images and videos for non-commercial and commercial use.
+If you’re just starting to make a small business website, consider finding images you need at Pixabay.
+It provides over 2.3 million free images and videos for non-commercial and commercial use.
 It’s one of the best ways to find professional images for your website because of its advanced search function.

 Best for: Finding free images by color or collections by topic

-|1 million+ images, graphics, and videos||Results don’t always match the search|
+|1 million+ images, graphics, and videos||Results don’t always match your search|

 |Discover feature groups images by categories||Default download is original size (no option to resize images for web)|

 |Search and filter features|